mathigon/textbooks/content/functions/content.md

 The inverse function we are looking at identifies the team based on jersey colour.
 Take a look at the mapping for the function above moving from left to right.

     // NOTES
     // Show mapping from above with copy of the team group to the right of colour.
     // Think about how to guide students toward adding a colour to the output.
 This should be integrated into the interactive design.

 Here we can see that the [relation](target:1_mapping) between colour and team is not a function.
 What would fix this relationship between `f(team)` and  so that `f^(-1)(colour)`  is a function?

 ---

     // NOTES
     // Show mapping from above with copy of the team group to the right of colour.
 Students can add a colour option.
 Change the mapping s.t. `f(team)` is one-to-one.

 Now  `f^(-1)(colour)` is a function.
 In fact, recall from [Relations and Functions](https://mathigon.org/course/functions/relations) there are several types of functions. `f(team)`is now a [[one-to-one | one-to-many | many-to-one | many-to-many]].

     // Decide whether or not to include all relation classificiations or just function classifications.

 ---

 Let's look at this mapping relationship in a function machine.
 Choose a team to pass through the machine.
 The machine assigns the team to a colour, then reverses the assignment.
 In other words, the machine applied the function rule then the inverse function rule.

     // NOTES
     // Visual inspiration
     // Apples are team names.
 Lemons are jersey colours.
 Label the first machine with `f(team)` and the second with `f^1(colour)`.
     // EDITORIAL USE ONLY

 ![https://upload.wikimedia.org/wikipedia/commons/f/fe/Fruit_function_and_inverse.PNG](https://upload.wikimedia.org/wikipedia/commons/f/fe/Fruit_function_and_inverse.PNG)

     // Technical inspiration
 [https://phet.colorado.edu/sims/html/function-builder/latest/function-builder_en.html](https://phet.colorado.edu/sims/html/function-builder/latest/function-builder_en.html)

 Every time you pass `{team}` through both machines, you get out the team's [[name | jersey color]].
 Algebraically we write this as `f(f^1(x))=x`.
 We will look more closely at why this is important throughout the chapter.

     // NOTES
     // Highlight that f^-1 is not exponent

 ---

-## Currency Conversion
+### Currency Conversion

 International tourism reached over 4 million arrivals each day in 2019.
 With so much travel between countries, people are more aware of their spending power.
 That is, how far a `{user's currency unit e.g. dollar}` in `{user's home country's currency}` goes in another currency.
 Let's explore this idea of spending power - choose a destination from the cities listed.

     // NOTES
     // Do not show city options located in the same country as the user.
     // Could be great to tie the conversion rate in this interactive to the daily rates.
 This would complicate the rest of the chapter's text and [[blanks]].
 I think it could be a nice touch, though.
 Users who return to this chapter would see how (potentially) volatile, or at least not-static, this rate is in real life.

 [Cities and Currencies](https://www.notion.so/554f2cbfc43640799fff025363f6d2fc)

     // NOTES
     // The text below is build on visiting Machu Picchu from the USA.

 Along your trip, you find many different markets take only cash.
 To prepare for your next trip to the market, you withdraw cash.
 The conversion function is `{destination currency}={conversion rate}*{home currency}` .
-Based on your budget you have about [[`{home currency}`]]
+Based on your budget you have about [[home currency]]

 {.fixme} user enters whatever amount they want

- to spend on souvenirs, which means you need to withdraw [[`{destination currency}={conversion rate}*{home currency}`]]
+to spend on souvenirs, which means you need to withdraw [[{destination currency}={conversion rate}*{home currency}]]

 {.fixme} user must do this calculation and enter the amount +- .5

 Take a stroll through the market and decide what you want to buy.

     // MOCK UP
     // Souvenir cards
     // Images have local price.
 Rollover shows price in `{home currency}`.
 Even cooler, user calculates and inputs on the back of the card.

 [https://www.figma.com/embed?embed_host=notion&url=https%3A%2F%2Fwww.figma.com%2Fproto%2FAItjhFAz9DsTkH0elhIbNt%2FUntitled%3Fnode-id%3D10%253A5%26viewport%3D-720%252C470%252C0.9163351058959961%26scaling%3Dmin-zoom](https://www.figma.com/embed?embed_host=notion&url=https%3A%2F%2Fwww.figma.com%2Fproto%2FAItjhFAz9DsTkH0elhIbNt%2FUntitled%3Fnode-id%3D10%253A5%26viewport%3D-720%252C470%252C0.9163351058959961%26scaling%3Dmin-zoom)